-In her spare time Sarah enjoys spending time with her family and friends, seeing comedy and music shows and church bell ringing.
-In addition, Sarah has a black Labrador-Greyhound called Max who enjoys long walks and running.
+Based in Bromsgrove, Worcestershire, Sarah enjoys spending time with her family and friends, seeing comedy shows and church bell ringing.
+Her black Labrador-Greyhound makes sure she stays fit.

 Maggie is an experienced Trustee in the pension and charitable sectors and has a background in investment management.
 As an asset manager she has wide-ranging experience running institutional pension client portfolios, after leaving asset management, she established a successful training consultancy to provide investment training to a variety of investment and business professionals.
 Clients included government departments, regulators, central banks and most of the investment firms in the UK and overseas, as well as administrators and data providers.

 Experience that combines investments and training is especially valuable as a member of a Trustee Board whether considering asset allocation, manager selection or de-risking strategies, including LDI.